Dungyichao/Polyester-Yarn-Microscopic-Image-Data-Analysis/README.md

 </p>

-In our application, we first apply **kirsh edge detection** on the selected image, and then we apply the **S edge detection** on the image which has been processed by the kirsh edge detection.
+In our application, we first apply **kirsh edge detection** on the selected image, and then we apply the **Sobel edge detection** on the image which has been processed by the kirsh edge detection.
 <p align="center">
 <img src="/Image/readme/Edgedetection.JPG" height="60%" width="60%">
 </p>